Blueberry Crumble

 - Pecans – If you’re not a fan of pecans you could try another chopped nut such as walnuts.

 - Thicker filling – The blueberries will release a little juice after cooking.
-I don’t mind a little liquid and like to keep the filling super simple, but if you prefer a thicker filling you can combine the blueberries and vanilla with 1/4 cup coconut sugar and 2-3 Tablespoons of cornstarch or arrowroot powder before adding to the baking dish.
+I don’t mind a little liquid and like to keep the filling super simple, but if you prefer a thicker filling you can combine the blueberries and vanilla with 2-3 Tablespoons of cornstarch or arrowroot powder before adding to the baking dish.

 Nutrition